YenusAyalew/YenusAyalew/README.md

 ## 🌍 About Me

-I am a health data scientist with hands-on experience building clinical data pipelines, implementing interoperability standards, and running real world evidence analyses on electronic health record data.
+I'm a health data scientist working at the intersection of clinical data, interoperability standards, and public health policy.
+My background spans building EMR pipelines in low-resource settings, profiling data to global health standards, and running real-world evidence analyses on health records.

-I led the on-site implementation of an **OpenMRS-based EMR system** at a hospital in Ethiopia — configuring **HL7 FHIR R4** interfaces, mapping clinical data to **LOINC** and **SNOMED CT** terminologies, and managing the full ETL pipeline from paper records to a structured clinical data repository.
+I was part of the on-site implementation of an **OpenMRS-based EMR system** at a hospital in Ethiopia — configuring **HL7 FHIR R4** interfaces, mapping clinical data to **LOINC** and **SNOMED CT** terminologies, and supporting the ETL pipeline that took paper records into a structured clinical data repository.

-I have hands-on experience with the **OMOP Common Data Model** and **OHDSI R packages** — including **CohortDiagnostics**, **FeatureExtraction**, and **PatientLevelPrediction** — for cohort characterisation, feasibility analyses, and real world evidence studies across federated data networks.
+I'm also exploring the **OMOP Common Data Model** and the **OHDSI** ecosystem — tools like CohortDiagnostics, FeatureExtraction, and PatientLevelPrediction — as they relate to cohort characterisation and federated real-world evidence research.

-Currently interning at **GIZ** working on health data interoperability and federated data architecture across four African countries.
+Right now I'm interning at **GIZ**, working on health data interoperability and federated data architecture across four African countries.

 ---

 ## 🔬 Technical Focus

-- 📦 **OHDSI / OMOP CDM** — CohortDiagnostics, FeatureExtraction, PatientLevelPrediction, federated RWE studies
+- 📦 **OHDSI / OMOP CDM** (exploratory) — familiarity with CohortDiagnostics, FeatureExtraction, and PatientLevelPrediction concepts for federated RWE studies
 - 🔗 **Health Interoperability** — HL7 FHIR R4 profiling, SNOMED CT, LOINC, ICD-10, OpenHIE, HAPI FHIR, OpenMRS, DHIS2
 - 🏗️ **Data Engineering** — ETL pipelines, clinical data repositories, data quality assessment, OMOP CDM mapping
 - 🤖 **Machine Learning** — supervised/unsupervised learning, neural networks, boosting, explainable AI (SHAP/LIME), uncertainty quantification